C2Talon/c2t_hccs/README.md

 ## IotM

 The script assumes several IotM are owned and will break without them.
 In addition, the [sweet synthesis](https://kol.coldfront.net/thekolwiki/index.php/Sweet_Synthesis) and [Summon Crimbo Candy](https://kol.coldfront.net/thekolwiki/index.php/Summon_Crimbo_Candy) skills, as well as the [Imitation Crab](https://kol.coldfront.net/thekolwiki/index.php/Imitation_Crab) familiar, are currently required.
-Some of the required IotM will eventually move to just supported instead, so this just reflects the current state of the script.

-The following are lists of required and supported IotM:
+Some of the required IotM are only required for now because they're explicitly used in the script without any checks.
+Some will be moved to the supported list as I get around to adding the necessary checks.
+I'll be working on trying to minimize the required list, but do note one will probably still need to have a critical mass of IotM for the script to run smoothly.

 ### Required IotM (ordered by release date)
 * [Tome of Clip Art](https://kol.coldfront.net/thekolwiki/index.php/Tome_of_Clip_Art)